-New research from the International Forum of Sovereign Wealth Funds reveals, for the first time, how sovereign wealth funds are thinking about the social dimension – the S pillar – of environmental, social and governance (ESG).
+New research from the International Forum of Sovereign Wealth Funds reveals, for the first time, how sovereign wealth funds think about the social dimension – the S pillar – of environmental, social, and governance (ESG).

 The study offers three notable contributions to our understanding of this topic:

 - An introduction to what the “S” of ESG means and why it matters to long-term investors;